 As long as the comfrey roots are intact, it can grow back in the spring.
 It can tolerate extremely cold and hot temperatures.
 It needs at least three hours of full sun on most days.
 They are also drought-tolerant when fully-established but they prefer moderate watering.

 I love how fast it can grow.
-I can cut it completely down to the ground and have a new tall plant complete with new leaves and flowers in 3 weeks.
+I can cut its fresh leaves completely down to the ground and have tall new plants complete with fresh lower leaves, upper leaves, and flowers in 3 weeks.